App Store (Apple): Large-scale app removals

-On September 1, 2016, Apple announced that starting September 7, it would be removing old apps that do not function as intended or that don't follow current review guidelines.
+On September 1, 2016, Apple announced that starting September 7, it would be removing old apps that do not function as intended or that do not follow current review guidelines.
 Developers will be warned and given 30 days to update their apps, but apps that crash on startup will be removed immediately.
 Additionally, the app names registered by developers cannot exceed 50 characters, in an attempt to stop developers from inserting long descriptions or irrelevant terms in app names to improve the app's ranking in App Store search results.
 App intelligence firm Sensor Tower revealed in November 2016 that Apple, as promised from its September announcement of removing old apps, had removed 47,300 apps from App Store in October 2016, a 238 percent increase of its prior number of average monthly app removals.

 In June 2017, TechCrunch reported that Apple had turned its app removal focus on apps copying functionality from other, popular apps.
 An example cited included "if a popular game like Flappy Bird or Red Ball hits the charts, there will be hundreds or thousands of clones within weeks that attempt to capitalize on the initial wave of popularity".
 The report also noted removals of music apps serving pirated tracks.
 The publication wrote that, since the initial September app removals began, Apple had removed "multiple hundreds of thousands" of apps.